marwai/DevOps/DevOps/Week 2/SQL.md

 	Flat-file database
 	• Stores everything in one table.
 Good for small numbers of records related toa  single topic

-	Relational database
+####Relational database
-	• Gives you the ability to separate the masses of data into numerous tables
+* Gives you the ability to separate the masses of data into numerous tables
-	• They are linked to each other through the use of keys
+* They are linked to each other through the use of keys

-	Big data
+####Big data
-	• MongoDB, Vertica etc.
+* MongoDB, Vertica etc.
-	• Used for Data Analytics and Business Intelligence
+* Used for Data Analytics and Business Intelligence
-	• Digital Age and Internet of Things
+* Digital Age and Internet of Things

+---
 Relationships

 One-to-one relationship: occurs when there is a unique identifier to another unique identifier One-to-many relationships: one customer can have numerous purchases, hence numerous purchase Ids
 Many-to-many relationships: Student can be assigned to a course and courses to multiple students
+---

 1. 1st Normal Form
 A database is in First Normal form when the following conditions are satified: